krystianbajno/dropperoni/README.md

 But this one here weights 3 megabytes, has upload, works everywhere, needs no configuration files, and generates TLS certificates during runtime.

-It is also a reverse proxy able to perform a Man in the Middle.

 ```
 ░▒▓███████▓▒░░▒▓███████▓▒░ ░▒▓██████▓▒░░▒▓███████▓▒░░▒▓███████▓▒░░▒▓████████▓▒░▒▓███████▓▒░
 ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░